 Other skills, knowledge and abilities:

-- Ability to speak Spanish desirable
+- Ability to speak Spanish fluently is a must

 - Knowledge of examination, diagnostic, and treatment room procedures

 - Knowledge of medical equipment and instruments to administer patient care

 - Skill in maintaining records and recording test results

 - Skill with geriatric patients and patients in lower socio-economic sectors of the community

 - CCMA.
 The Certified Clinical Medical Assistant is an exam designed for candidates to prove their worth in the medical field.
 The requirements for this exam are not too difficult, in consideration of the responsibility of the role.
 Because medical assistants have a large variety of tasks, CCMA makes sure to cover as much as possible to help candidates succeed in their field.

 - CMA.
 The Certified Medical Assistant certification is one of the most accepted and well-known credentials to have.
 It gives candidates the opportunity to prove to higher-ups and employers that they have the skills necessary to thrive in this line of work.
 On top of all this, the certification only needs to be renewed every five years, requiring a pass on an exam.
 89% of employers wish or require certification, so candidates don’t have any reason not to!